simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 ### Detection Accuracy and False Positives

-The Flock-You methodology achieves high accuracy:

-- **True Positive Rate**: ~95% for confirmed Flock cameras in range
-- **False Positive Rate**: ~5-10% depending on environment
+Accuracy depends heavily on environment, but one documented field test gives a concrete baseline.
+The **DeFlockJoplin** community drive-tested this detection approach and caught **11 of 12 known Flock cameras with only 2 false positives** along their test route.

+- **Field-tested baseline**: 11/12 confirmed cameras detected, 2 false positives (DeFlockJoplin drive test)
 - **Detection Range**: 50-300 feet depending on obstacles and antenna
-- **Confidence Scoring**: Multi-factor analysis reduces false alarms
+- **Confidence Scoring**: Multi-factor analysis (OUI match, wildcard probe signature, RSSI threshold) reduces false alarms
+- **Your results will vary**: signal environment, antenna choice, and firmware version all affect real-world accuracy

 **Common False Positive Sources**:
 - **ESP32 development boards** used in other IoT devices